compmec/section/docs/source/rst/theory.rst

 .. math::
     \begin{bmatrix}K & \mathbf{C} \\ \mathbf{C}^T & 0\end{bmatrix} \begin{bmatrix}\mathbf{U} \\ \lambda \end{bmatrix} = \begin{bmatrix}\mathbf{F} \\ 0\end{bmatrix}

-Which vector :math:`\mathbf{C}` is a vector of ones.

-The determination exacly of the constant depends on the problem and are better treated in :ref:`torsion_center` and :ref:`shear_center`.
+The matrix :math:`\mathbf{C}` is a matrix obtained from the :ref:`torsion_center` and :ref:`shear_center`.
+It comes from minimizing the total strain energy.

+Lagrange Multiplier is also used to restrict the solution when there are two boundary curves that touch each other and the expected solution must be equal for all points that both curves touch each other as described in :ref:`multiple_curves`.

 -----------------------------------------------------------------